SomerEsat/ethereum-staking-guides/README.md

 *Your beacon node does not have to be synced to do these steps.*

 The validator allows you to define one or more validator keys.
-Each key will need to be associated with a 32 ETH deposit into the Topaz Testnet deposit contract.
+Each key will need to be associated with a 32 ETH deposit into the Topaz Testnet staking deposit contract.

 ### Get staking ETH

-To become a validator on the Topaz testnet you will need to get 32 ETH from the Göerli Test Network.
+To become a validator on the Topaz testnet you will need to get 32 ETH from the Göerli Test Network. **Do not use mainnet ETH**.
 Follow these steps:

 a) Click on the MetaMask browser extension and log in.